Marconi Wireless Telegraph Company of America: Formation and corporate activities

 On the commercial side, American Marconi's primary early competitor was the American DeForest Wireless Telegraph Company, which in late 1906 reorganized as the United Wireless Telegraph Company.
 United concentrated on the domestic market, and built far more land stations and had many more shipboard installations than American Marconi.
 United's competitive advantage was due to the fact that it provided shipboard equipment and operators at little or no cost.
-It was able to do this because, instead of trying to make a profit on legitimate operations, both American De Forest and United were organized as stock promotion schemes, designed by management to loot the funds of unwary investors purchasing heavily promoted and vastly overpriced stock."The Wireless Telegraph Bubble: Second Installment", Success magazine, July 1907, pages 481-483, 508-509.
+It was able to do this because, instead of trying to make a profit on legitimate operations, both American De Forest and United were organized as stock promotion schemes, designed by management to loot the funds of unwary investors purchasing heavily promoted and vastly overpriced stock.

 Faced with these barriers, American Marconi initially concentrated on establishing a small number of high-powered land stations, which provided transatlantic communication in competition with the existing undersea telegraph cables, in addition to serving passenger vessels making the Atlantic crossing.
 As late as early 1912, the company had only five land stations and forty marine installations.

 John Bottomley, a New York attorney, had primary responsibility for setting up American Marconi, and after a 1902 reorganization served as the new company's general manager, secretary and treasurer.
 In 1913 Edward J. Nally took over the general manager's post.
 In 1905, the position of company president was established, which was held by former New Jersey governor John W. Griggs from the office's establishment until the company's dissolution.
 Frederick Stammis became the company's chief engineer in 1908, and was replaced by Roy Weagant in 1915.
 Perhaps the most famous American Marconi employee was David Sarnoff, who was hired as an office boy in September 1906, and by 1917 had become the company's commercial manager.
 Sarnoff later became the third president of the Radio Corporation of America (RCA).

 American Marconi also branched out into some ancillary activities.
 In 1911, the Wanamaker department stores contracted to have radiotelegraph stations, providing two-way communication, installed atop their Philadelphia and New York City stores.
 The next year a manufacturing plant was established in Aldene, New Jersey; previously equipment had been imported from Great Britain.
 Beginning in 1912 the company published a monthly magazine named The Marconigraph, which a year later was expanded and renamed The Wireless Age, and in 1912 it also took over United Wireless' The Aerogram magazine, relaunching it as Ocean Wireless News.
 One of the more ambitious projects involved tests installing radio communication equipment aboard Delaware, Lackawanna and Western Railroad trains, conducted in 1913.
 In late 1915 the company announced the formation of the National Amateur Wireless Association (NAWA), an organization oriented towards amateur radio enthusiasts.
 NAWA's primary objective at its founding was promoting military preparedness.
 American Marconi also established a publishing house, Wireless Press, Inc. in 1916, and created the Marconi Institute to provide training for commercial operators.